slaclab/zfel/README.md

 Xiao Zhang converted one of those MatLab codes into this Python code.
 The conversion was carefully checked to produce identical output with the same random generator and seed.
 It was then converted to use physical quantities in SI units.

-Other codes are listed and gathered in other/